IR remote extender

 The IR signal emitted from a remote control caries the information needed to control the appliance.
 This signal consists of pulses that code 0 and 1 bits, instructing the appliance to do a certain operation.
 One of the most common protocols used to code the IR signal is Philips – RC5 protocol.
 The signal consists of two parts, the control pulses and the carrier wave as seen in the image below.

 IR signal is received by TSOP1738.
 TSOP1738 is an infrared receiver at 38KHz.
-At the output of infrared receiver we get a demodulated signal that means we get the low frequency control pulses.
-Infrared receiver is powered from C1, R1 and Z1 that forms a 5V power supply.
-With no signal received, infrared detector output is high and Q1 is on, so pin 4 of IC is LOW and 555 timer is in reset state.
+At the output of the infrared receiver, we get a demodulated signal that means we get the low-frequency control pulses.
+The infrared receiver is powered from C1, R1, and Z1 that forms a 5V power supply.
+With no signal received, infrared detector output is high and Q1 is on, so pin 4 of IC is LOW and the 555 timer is in the reset state.
 Q1 also acts as a level shifter that converts 5V signal of TSOP1738 to 9V signal for IC1.